Bengal Cat 101 - History, Personality and Traits

 Are Bengal Cats Hypoallergenic?

+I often receive the question: Are bengal cats hypoallergenic?
 In the strictest sense, yes, Bengal cats are hypoallergenic.
 Hypoallergenic is commonly used to mean “void of allergens”, however, the prefix “hypo” means under, beneath, or less than normal.
 Hypoallergenic implies a less likely allergic reaction, but it should not be taken to mean “void of any allergic reactions”.
 All cats produce Fel d1 protein, which is the protein that triggers allergy in most people.
 However, some cats produce fewer allergens, and a Bengal cat is one of them.

 Most allergens are created by their urine, dead skin, and saliva, which is mostly spread from their shedding.
 As cats lick to clean themselves, their saliva is spread to their bodies, and if patted or rubbed upon by someone with allergies, a reaction thus occurs.
 This also releases loose hair into the air and onto surfaces, leaving more opportunities for allergic reactions.